Even in our darkest hour, God’s hope does not end, fade, or withdraw.

 Inspired by a question she was asked at a Confirmation retreat, Bishop Carlye Hughes shares what she expects of us as people of faith in northern New Jersey.

 What does it mean if we refuse to tolerate hatred and violence aimed at houses of worship?
-Can we have an impact that lessens the occurrences of violence?

 In her message for Holy Week 2019, Bishop Carlye Hughes says, "It's an important thing to do especially when one is busy, to remember who you are and who has created you and what that God has created you to do in the world."